surahman/MCQ-Platform/README.md

 -[ ] REST API `score/stats` response pagination: The response to a stats request could contain far too many records to
      send back in a single request and must be paginated.
 -[ ] Redis Cache: To improve the performance of the API, published tests should be cached with an eager write to cache,
-     and lazy loading on cache misses.
+     and lazy loading to the cache on misses.
--[ ] GraphQL: For performance on bandwidth restricted connections this is essential.
+-[ ] GraphQL: Essential for performance on bandwidth restricted connections.

 <br/>